hiteshtara/spring-mvc-java8-web-app-template/README.md

-spring-mvc-java-web-app-template
+spring-mvc-java8-web-app-template
 =================================

 Template project for web-application development using Spring MVC and Java

-Starter template project for thos who want to start experimenting with Java & Spring MVC & JSP.
+Starter template project for thos who want to start experimenting with Java 8 & Spring MVC & Hibernate & SSP(Scala Server pages).

-You need to have Java 7+ installed on your PC in order to compile example.
+You need to have Java 8+ installed on your PC in order to compile example.

 Project uses Apache Maven as build and dependency management tool.